adrianod1as/OxeNetworking-iOS/README.md

 In any file you'd like to use OxeNetworking in, don't forget to import the framework with `import OxeNetworking`.

+## License

+Distributed under the MIT License.
+See [LICENSE](https://github.com/adrianodiasx93/OxeNetworking/blob/main/LICENSE) for more information.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->